-- For our brew method we’ll make 2 cups in one go.
+- For our brew method today, I'll be sharing the 2 cups recipe with you.

 - Rinse your filter paper with hot water.
-This will get rid of the papery flavour and will pre-heat your brewing gear.
-Discard the water before brewing.
+This will get rid of any papery flavour whilst also pre-heat your brewing gear.
+Discard the excess water before brewing.

 - Add your freshly ground speciality coffee.